Boosting EV range with ebuggy mobile battery packs

 The trailer is so short the resulting overall length of say a Nissan Leaf and the trailer would be about the same as a full-size sedan.
 Furthermore most electric cars have plenty of torque – so much it is frequently limited electronically.
 Additionally, the low-slung ebuggy trailer has its own air spoiler to lower its coefficient of drag from the air flowing over the top of the EV.

 So will the next thing be a sensor that detects the use of an external power supply and consequently boosts drive torque?
 This solution to EV range may be the next big thing in EV evolution - the electric vehicle's equivalent to the gas station.
-If they are smart they'll add squeegees and windshield cleaning solution to the mix.
+If they are smart they'll add squeegees and windshield cleaning solutions to the mix.

-Of course, the impetus to innovation brought on by the perceived impact of CAFE, if not the actual letter of the law (with a nod to Aaron Turpen’s analysis), is such that other solutions to limited range are sure to be forthcoming.
+Of course, the impetus to innovation brought on by the perceived impact of CAFE, if not the actual letter of the law (with a nod to Aaron Turpen’s analysis), is such that other solutions to the limited range are sure to be forthcoming.

 Remember the automotive jump-start packs that charged up at home and then were carried as a back-up battery?
-As battery technology progresses, EVs could be made with modular or collateral power packs to be added internally when extra range is needed and removed for daily driving when the weight would simply not be necessary.
+As battery technology progresses, EVs could be made with modular or collateral power packs to be added internally when an extra range is needed and removed for daily driving when the weight would simply not be necessary.

 The inevitable transition to alternative transportation including electric mobility is only just beginning and the wonders to come may exceed our wildest dreams – researchers have recently teleported a single subatomic particle a short distance.
 Chances are it will be a long time before such research changes our daily lives – but it will someday.